pmahnke/mahnke-cocktails/recipe_processed/naked_and_famous.md

 stars: 0
 base_spirits: "Mezcal, Yellow Chartreuse, Aperol "
 youtube: "70cS-bRH9kA"
+description: "A modern, summery, and refreshing sour featuring an equal-parts combination of mezcal, yellow Chartreuse, Aperol, and lime."
 excerpt: |
   With Aperol, mezcal, Yellow Chartreuse, and lime juice, the summery Naked and Famous cocktail is a refreshing drink to serve year-round.
 ---